 Sometimes the difference in the name of the website can be a single letter as phishing websites are trying to be as indistinguishable from the original website as possible.
 Other times, the difference lies in the domain extension (.com; .net; .org etc).

-Customers should be aware that scammers sometimes pay to advertise the phishing websites so that such websites would appear first in Google, Bing, and other popular search engines as most people click on the first search results that appear.
+Customers should be aware that scammers sometimes pay to advertise the phishing websites so that such websites would appear first in Google, Bing, and other popular search engines as most people click on the first search result that appears.
 Thus, it is extremely important to pay attention to the URL when you are visiting a website.

 Fake social media profiles